Low-Rank Bias · SGD · Compression

 Why the local view is natural

-The decomposition $h(x) = g(Wf(x))$ is not an artificial simplification.
-It is the natural local view of any layer: fix all other parameters, isolate the point where $W$ acts, and absorb everything before it into $f$ and everything after it into $g$.
-For fully connected layers this is immediate.
-For residual blocks, the dependence on $W$ still enters through $Wf(x)$, so the outer-product structure of the gradient is preserved.
+The decomposition $h(x)=g(Wf(x))$ is not a toy assumption.
+It is the local view of a layer: freeze every other parameter, isolate where $W$ acts, and absorb everything before it into $f$ and everything after it into $g$.
+For residual networks, attention blocks, and MLP layers, the same principle applies.
+The surrounding architecture changes the vectors $f$ and $\delta$; it does not remove the outer-product structure of the gradient.

 What this does and does not say